 It’s a good idea if you have the money to pay for their relocation costs.
 But, for those with limited resources, especially on the financial side, the best recourse is to look for talent elsewhere, unhindered by geographical, language and cultural barriers.

-Outsourcing lets you hire the most qualified professionals and work with them through the internet, the technological wonder that made the world smaller and less vague.
+Offshore outsourcing lets you hire the most qualified professionals and work with them through the internet, the technological wonder that made the world smaller and less vague.
 This technology has advanced by leaps and bounds since its inception in the Eighties and unstoppable growth in the Nineties.
-It has brought together people from different backgrounds but with the same mindset, and helped them change the world.
+It has brought together people from different backgrounds but with the same mindset and helped them change the world.

 Because most outsourcing vendors provide in-house recruitment services, you don’t have to go through the hoops of checking resumes, testing, and interviewing candidates repeatedly.